 Are you covered elsewhere?

-Check to see if you already have cover in place elsewhere before you buy separate mobile phone insurance.
+Check to see if you already have cover in place before you buy separate mobile phone insurance.

-Package bank account
+Packaged bank account

 Most current accounts where you pay a monthly fee include mobile phone insurance, and you may be able to cover two phones for no extra cost if you have a joint account.